berkeley-cdss/extensions/README.md

 **<u>How do I make it so that all extensions (regardless of status) require manual approval?</u>**

 If you want tighter control over what's approved, set `AUTO_APPROVE_THRESHOLD` to `0` and `AUTO_APPROVE_THRESHOLD_DSP` to `0`.
-It doesn't matter what you set `AUTO_APPROVE_ASSIGNMENT_THRESHOLD` to.
+In this case, it doesn't matter what you set `AUTO_APPROVE_ASSIGNMENT_THRESHOLD` to.

 **<u>What if a student submits an extension request with one or more partners?</u>**

 Any requested extensions for assignments that are "partner" assignments will apply to the designated partner(s) as well as the student.
 Both student records will be updated on the **Roster**, and the logic for approval will apply to all partners (e.g. if Partner A submits the form and Partner B has a "work-in-progress" record, then the extension as a whole will be flagged for manual approval).

-**<u>What happens if this thing internally combusts in the middle of the semester?</u>**

-While unlikely, this is a very simple failover case: just process form submissions into the **Roster** spreadsheet manually, and send templated emails through something like YAMM.

-**<u>Wait, I still have to update the student's due date in OKPY/Gradescope/PL so that they'll be able to turn in their assignments late, right?</u>**
+**<u>Wait, I still have to update the student's due date in OKPY/Gradescope/Prarielearn so that they'll be able to turn in their assignments late, right?</u>**

 You could do this (manually) after each extension request, if you'd like.
 Alternatively, you could set the "late" due date on these assignments to the end of the semester, and use the extension data on the **Roster** during grade compilation (this is what CS 161 & CS 61C do).
 Students will see their assignments marked as "late", but they'll be able to use the email they received as proof of their granted extension, just in case they notice inconsistencies in their grade reports.

+If you're using Gradescope, you can configure the pipeline to input extensions on Gradescope automatically.

+**<u>What happens if this thing internally combusts in the middle of the semester?</u>**

+While unlikely, this is a very simple failover case: just process form submissions into the **Roster** spreadsheet manually, and send templated emails through something like YAMM.

 **<u>What about long-term maintenance?</u>**

 Due to the simplicity of this project's architecture (no frontend, configuration is entirely dynamic, etc.), we don't anticipate this project needing a lot of long-term maintenance!
 And feature requests are simple to add, since the code is well-documented with Python class abstractions.

-**<u>Do I need to add all students to the roster at the beginning of the semester?</u>**

-No, you don't!
-This tool adds students to the roster on-demand (e.g. when they submit an extension request).
-The Google Form collects UC Berkeley emails by default, which is a robust method for identifying students and matching them to an internal CalCentral/grading roster at the end of the semester.
-That said, it may be useful to pre-populate rows for all students with DSP accomodations, so you have a record of who's approved for accomodations when processing extension requests.

-**<u>What if I want to change an assignment deadline after extension requests have already come in?</u>**

-You can handle this in any way that you'd like!
-Two common approaches –

-1. Clear out previously-assigned extension requests, and email all students who had requested an extension to re-submit an extension if they need more days past the extended deadline.
-To clear out existing requests, just clear the assignment column on the **Roster.**
-2. Apply all current extension requests to the new deadline.
-For this, update the deadline in the **Assignments** tab, filter the **Roster** to all students with an extension request for the assignment, and add all rows to the email queue; then, dispatch emails.
-All students who requested an extension will receive a new email with an extended deadline that's adjusted to the new deadline.